 Using packaged phyllo sheets for the crust is easier than making a tart dough, and all those layers of crisp, golden edges look pretty spectacular, too.
 It’s simple to put together the goat cheese base … just four ingredients plus salt and pepper.
 I do like to take few minutes to arrange the asparagus on top in a pleasing pattern, alternating the tops and bottoms of the stems, and having the spear tops pointing in opposite directions.

 Sometimes it’s those little touches that make all the difference.
 Fussy presentation isn’t usually my thing, but any of us can take a bit of time to arrange this pattern.

 The First Bite

 The first bite of this tart is nothing short of spectacular … shatteringly crisp phyllo, creamy goat cheese with aromatics and a hint of lemon, and that tender, flavourful asparagus.
 You won’t stop at one bite!

-If you’re thinking of taking a food road trip through this beautiful agricultural county, check out the Middlesex-London Local Food Guide.
-It has everything you need: a list of who produces what, contact information, and a map to help you get there!
+If you’re thinking of taking a food road trip through this beautiful agricultural county, check out the Middlesex County Culinary Guide.
+It has everything you need: a list of who produces what, contact information, and maps to help you get there!

 This recipe makes a lovely starter for dinner, or would be ideal served for lunch with a side salad of greens and local Middlesex strawberries.